CMU-313/fall-2021-hw4-sleepygit/README.md

 5. Finally, You can see the result when querying the micro service by opening a web browser and going to http://localhost:5000/predict and inputting the query values after the predict in the URL or you can output the result by running "curl http://localhost:5000/predict" and putting query values after predict as described in part (a).

 <h2>(d) an explanation and justification of the testing you have done on it.</h2>
+<br></br>
+To test the model, we have created a testing script using pytest that tests common cases as well as edge cases.
+Test 1: We provide a query that has no arguments so we expect this to throw a ValueError exception.
+Test 2: We provide a valid query that is expected to output 0 and assert that our model returns this expected value.
+Test 3: We provide a valid query that is expected to output 1 and assert that our model returns this expected value.
+Test 4: We provide an invalid query that has too few arguments (only the health requirement) and assert that our model throws a ValueError exception.
+Test 5: We provide an invalid query that has too many arguments (age is also included in this incorrect query) and assert that our model throws a ValueError exception.
+<br></br>
+We also tested our model by splitting the data set into a training and testing set (80/20).
+We trained our updated model with the training data set and obtained an accuracy score of roughly 99% which is expected.
+Then we ran our model on the test set and obtained an 82% accuracy which implies that our model is correctly predicting the student’s success in graduate school with an acceptable level of accuracy.
+<br></br>
+To test the API, we ran the service with our updated model and ran it manually with various query strings that were similar to our test cases above.
+We checked to see whether the microservice rendered the correct output and outputted the correct exceptions if needed.
+So while we were mainly testing whether the model would return correctly above, we were actually checking whether the microservice would visually output everything correctly given the various inputs.